-I think another great part about baking this bread is you can add your own little twist.
+I think another great part of baking this bread is you can add your own little twist.
 You can choose to change the fillings – use ham bits, sausage, onions, red pepper, green olives, or your preferred cheese blend.
 The bread dough is the base then add the fillings you like.
 Fun, isn’t it?

 Pane Bianco with Tomatoes, Basil, Garlic and Cheese